KhanMuhamamdT/Project2final/project-worksheet.md

 ## Project Description

 This application will provide latest foreign exchange reference rates.
-Application will provide the three search
+Application will provide the following links.
 - Latest Link
 	-After clicking on the link application will provide the list of latest reference rates .
 Eur will be used for the base currency.
 - Symbol Link